StarMade-Community/StarMade-Modding-Docs/docs/source/index.md

 soft-restart to apply changes.
 If a mod is marked as "core_mod", "requires_class_resize", or "hard_load_all_classes" in the mod.json file, a soft-restart is required to apply the changes.
 In this case, the game will automatically perform this function for you and then will directly connect you to the server.

-You can also manually install mods by placing the mod jar in the "mods" folder located in the StarMade game directory.